cmoulliard/spring-boot-jpa-rest/Readme.md

 ## Deploy it on OpenShift

-Prereq : The Ansible Service Broker must be installed - https://github.com/openshift/ansible-service-broker/blob/master/docs/minishift.md !
+Prerequisite : The [Ansible Service Broker](https://github.com/openshift/ansible-service-broker/) must be installed locally as this feature is not yet available online !

-0. Start MiniShift with the experimental feature and OCP >= v3.7.0-rc.0 and the Ansible Service Broker addon
+1a.
+Start MiniShift with the experimental feature, OCP >= v3.7.0 and the Ansible Service Broker addon

 ```bash
 git clone https://github.com/sabre1041/cdk-minishift-utils.git